Skip to main content

 What we see in recent years (since about 2010) is not a return to old rituals, but a new phase of scientific and social acceptance.

-Governments and research institutes are again investing (little by little) in understanding the therapeutic value of psychedelics.
-Within the European Union, grants are being provided for clinical research on psilocybin and other mind-altering substances, and interest is also growing within academia in the Netherlands.
+Governments and research institutes are once again investing (albeit modestly) in understanding the therapeutic value of psychedelics.
+Within the European Union, grants are being awarded for clinical research into psilocybin and other mind-expanding substances, and interest is also growing within the academic community in the Netherlands.

-At institutions such as the University Medical Center Utrecht, Radboud University Nijmegen and Maastricht University, studies are underway on the use of psilocybin in depression, anxiety disorders and addiction.
-The tone of public debate is visibly changing: psychedelics are increasingly discussed in medical conferences, policy papers and media - not as a drug problem, but as a potential drug.
+Institutions such as the University Medical Center Utrecht, Radboud University Nijmegen, and Maastricht University are conducting studies on the use of psilocybin to treat depression, anxiety disorders, and addiction.
+The tone of the public debate is visibly shifting: psychedelics are increasingly being discussed at medical conferences, in policy documents, and in the media—not as a drug problem, but as a potential medicine.

-It is expected that within the next decade, psychedelics will become part of mainstream therapeutic and psychiatric treatments - not as a panacea, but as a catalyst for insight, behavioral change and recovery.
+It is expected that psychedelics will become part of mainstream therapeutic and psychiatric treatments within the next ten years—not as a miracle cure, but as a catalyst for insight, behavioral change, and recovery.

-And perhaps then we will look back on this time and wonder: how could we ever have thought that criminal justice knew better about healing than science?
+And perhaps we will then look back on this era and ask ourselves: how could we ever have thought that criminal law knew better than science what healing is?

 Recent studies